-Special Doctoral Dissertation Research Improvement Grant Conditions:
+Special Doctoral Dissertation Research Improvement Grant Conditions

-As part of its effort to encourage and support projects that explicitly integrate education and basic research, the DEL Program provides support to enhance and improve the dissertation projects conducted by doctoral students enrolled in U.S. universities in

-DEL and associated fields.
+As part of its effort to encourage and support projects that explicitly integrate education and basic research, the DEL Program provides support to enhance and improve the dissertation projects conducted by doctoral students enrolled in U.S. universities in DEL and associated fields.

 This solicitation provides instructions for preparing proposals for Doctoral Dissertation Research Improvement (DDRIG) awards to the DEL Program.
-It replaces instructions that had been included in the Social, Behavioral, and Economic Sciences (SBE) Doctoral Dissertation Research Improvement Grants (SBE-DDRIG) solicitation (NSF 11-547).
+It replaces instructions that had been included in the Social, Behavioral, and Economic Sciences (SBE) Doctoral Dissertation Research Improvement Grants (SBE-DDRIG) solicitation (NSF 11-547) and the DEL solicitation (NSF 14-580).